-So, what did the successful ones do, differently?
+So, what did the successful candidates do differently?

 Three things, actually.
 They demonstrated their reliability, the quality of their work and that they would be excellent to work with, as a team member and with customers.

 Truly, in my opinion, these are the only three things that any employer wants to be sure of in order to hire anyone to do anything.
-So whether your ambition is to clean the toilets or fly to Mars, my advice is to make sure you can prove that you are super reliable, that the quality of your work is delivered at a very high standard and that you are fabulous to have around the place.
+So whether your ambition is to win that promotion, change company or make a complete career-change, my advice is to ensure you can prove that you are super reliable, that the quality of your work is delivered at a very high standard and that you are fabulous to have around the place.
 If you can do that effectively enough, you will get hired!

-Working with my Career Change Clients, we spend time reflecting on the best examples they have to showcase these three areas.
+When I’m working with my Career Coaching Clients, we spend time reflecting on the best examples they have to showcase these three areas.
 Then we create the compelling stories that they can tell at interview in order to demonstrate them.
 This process is a huge confidence boost for most people because suddenly they don’t need to fear the questions they will be asked at interview.
 I call this process: 1-2-3, Please Hire Me!

 Most (if not all) questions asked by an interviewer will fall into one of those three categories and so all my clients need to do is think to themselves, “Is that a reliability, quality of work or behaviour question?” – and then answer it accordingly with their pre-prepared, true story that showcases their strength in that area.

 For help preparing for your next interview, please feel free to get in touch.

 I shared this information on one of my webinars and was delighted when an attendee wrote this 5 star review on my Facebook page a day or so later: